niamhon/MD-Practical/README.md

 # MD-Practical
-Practical on MD for LJC Summer School
+### Practical on MD for LJC Summer School: 4th September 2024

 This practical is structured in two main sections.
 In the first section ```01_MD-Fundamentals``` you will work on a bare-bones MD code, and implement some of the key functions in order to run an MD simulation.
 In the second part ```02_LAMMPS-electrolyte```, you will look at a more `real-world' example, where you will set up your own simulation and run it on a HPC, and then analyse the resulting trajectory.